 Sackville leopards on the loose

-The two striking carved leopards that decorate the Great Staircase at Knole have been removed for safe keeping during conservation work.
+Back in 2016 the two striking carved leopards gracing Knole's Great Staircase were removed for safe keeping during the conservation project Inspired by Knole

 The leopards are part of the 17th century decoration of the Great Staircase and are some of the most detailed and beautiful depictions of the Sackville family’s coat of arms.